tinyantstudio/SimpleUnityVideoPlayer/README.md

 there is no buffer pass and convert between Native and Unity3d so will not GC happened, it's fater then using CPU texture update

-## Using "GPU" - using comamnd buffer (IssuePluginCustomTextureUpdateV2)
+## Using "GPU" - using CommandBuffer.IssuePluginCustomTextureUpdateV2

-we can use CommandBuffer.IssuePluginCustomTextureUpdateV2 Send a texture update event to a native code plugin.so there no need to create different render-api-backend to update texture, it's a common way.
+Use CommandBuffer.IssuePluginCustomTextureUpdateV2 Send a texture update event to a native code plugin.so there no need to create different render-api-backend to update texture, it's a common way.

 native side
 ```